Joanna I of Naples: Assassination

 Since there is no testimony from witnesses present at the time of her murder, it is impossible to say definitively which of the reports is accurate.
 Another account states she was smothered with pillows.

 Her body was brought to Naples where for several days it was put on display to the public as proof of her death.
-As Urban VI had excommunicated Joanna, the Queen could not be consecrated in church property and was therefore tossed into a deep well on the grounds of Santa Chiara Church.
+As Urban VI had excommunicated Joanna, the Queen could not be buried in consecrated ground and was therefore tossed into a deep well within the grounds of the church of Santa Chiara.
 The Neapolitan Kingdom was left to decades of recurring wars of succession.
 Louis I of Anjou was able to retain the mainland counties of Provence and Forcalquier.
 James of Baux, the nephew of Philip II of Taranto, claimed the Principality of Achaea after her deposition in 1381.